aida-ugent/fairret/README.md

 Central to the library is the paradigm of the _fairness regularization term_ (fairrets) that quantify unfairness as differentiable PyTorch loss functions.

-These can then be minimized jointly with other losses, like the binary cross-entropy error, by just adding them together!
+These can be minimized jointly with other losses, like the binary cross-entropy error, by just adding them together!

 ## Quickstart